 13. Release from custody

-As soon as all papers have been completed and pre release conditions complied with, you must be released, but this can be delayed, if necessary, for such things as the taking of fingerprints or photographs.
+As soon as all papers have been completed and pre release conditions complied with, you must be released, but this can be delayed, if necessary, for such things as the taking of fingerprints, photographs or DNA profile.

 14. Reconsideration of decision

-There is no appeal as such against a bail decision, but —

-(a) after arrest, if a police officer (or in the case of a child, a community services officer) refuses bail, you can ask another officer or a Justice of the Peace to consider bail; and
+If, after arrest, a police officer (or, in the case of a child, a community services officer) refuses bail, you can ask a justice to consider bail.
+However, if a justice refuses bail before your initial appearance in court, another justice cannot grant bail.

-(b) you may re-apply for bail if you think that new facts have arisen, or circumstances have changed or that you did not present your case properly.
+If on or after your initial appearance in court bail is refused, you may re-apply for bail only if you think that new facts have arisen, circumstances have changed or you did not present your case adequately.

-15. Application to Judge
+15. Application to judge

-Either you or the prosecutor may at any time apply to a Supreme Court Judge for bail to be considered or to have a bail decision changed.
+If dissatisfied with a bail decision of an authorised officer, justice or magistrate, you may make an application to a judge to exercise the power to grant bail.
 However once you have made such an application you cannot make another unless —

-(a) there has been a change of circumstances; or
+(a) new facts have been discovered or there has been a change of circumstances; or

-(b) you did not present your case properly on the first application.
+(b) you failed to present your case adequately on the first application.

 16. Sureties